 If more than one person is working on the website, following a standard structure can quickly fall by the wayside.
 We’ve seen instances where it is very obvious that the website was updated over time by several different people.
 As they added their interpretation of URL structure, the information architecture became more disjointed and confusing.

 On the search engine side, this type of structure makes it a little more challenging for them to understand how one piece of content relates to another.
 Algorithms are, after all, complex logical computer programs.
 Without a logical structure to follow, the algorithms can miss valuable clues, and your site may not perform as well as it otherwise would.

-A better option for long-term success is to work out a solid information architecture plan and organize website content accordingly, like the example below.
+A better option for long-term success is to work out a solid information architecture plan and organize website content accordingly.